 Now we prove part~(\ref{part2}).
-At the beginning of the computation of $\bij(\pi)$, when $\sigm$ is given by equation~(\ref{eq:sigm}), $a_{i+1}$ is larger than all the elements in $\Gamma_1,\dots,\Gamma_i$.
+At the beginning of the computation of $\bij(\pi)$, when $\sigm$ is given by Equation~(\ref{eq:sigm}), $a_{i+1}$ is larger than all the elements in $\Gamma_1,\dots,\Gamma_i$.
 Since all the switches involve consecutive values, no $t\ge a_{i+1}$ can be involved in a switch with elements of $\Gamma_1,\dots,\Gamma_i$ without $a_{i+1}$ being involved in a switch first.
 But we just proved that this cannot happen.

-To prove part~(\ref{part3}), assume without loss of generality that the entry $s$ preceding $t$ is moved for the first time while fixing $\Gamma_i$.
+To prove part~(\ref{part3}), assume without loss of generality that the entry $s$ preceding $t$ is moved for the first time while adjusting $\Gamma_i$.
 Since $t$ has not been moved, the switch must happen in step I of the $i$-th iteration, and it must involve $s$ and the last entry of $\Gamma_i$ at the time, say $z$.
 For this switch to take place, we need $\pi(z)>\pi(s)$.
-But this can never happen, because by Lemma~\ref{lem:decrpi}, $\pi(z)\le\pi(b_i)=a_{i+1}$, and since neither $s$ nor $t$ have moved so far, $\pi(s)=t\ge a_{i+1}$. \end{proof}
+But this cannot happen because $\pi(z)\le\pi(b_i)=a_{i+1}$, and since neither $s$ nor $t$ have moved so far, $\pi(s)=t\ge a_{i+1}$. \end{proof}